Quantum sensing with nanoparticles for gravimetry; when bigger is better: Implementation

 \subsection{Ground state cooling}

 In this viewpoint, we focus on quantum enhanced sensing using levitated systems.
-Below, we explain the coherent scattering technique, as was used in the experiment of \cite{delic_cooling_2020}, and how it enables cooling of the c.o.m. mode of a macroscopic object to the ground state.
+Below, we explain the coherent scattering technique, and how it enables cooling of the c.o.m. mode of a macroscopic object to the ground state of an optical potential \cite{delic_cooling_2020}.

 A macroscopic quantum state can be created by cooling the c.o.m. motion of a nanoparticle levitated within a harmonic potential, with a mechanical frequency $\Omega_{m}$.
 The position uncertainty of the particle is $\sigma_x = \sqrt{\hbar(1+2n)/2m\Omega_m}$, where the phonon occupancy $n$ is related to the c.o.m. temperature $T_{\rm{CM}}$ through $n = \sqrt{k_BT_{\rm{CM}}/\hbar\Omega_m}$.
 When cooled to the ground state, the particle has a position uncertainty, or zero-point fluctuation, of $\sigma_{\rm{zpf}} = \sqrt{\hbar/2m\Omega_m}$.
-If the particle is released from the levitating potential, this position spread grows linearly in time.
+If the particle is released from the levitating potential, this position spread grows approximately linearly in time{~\cite{romero-isart_coherent_2017}}.
 Considering typical parameters for a levitated nanoparticle of $m = 10^{-18}\,$kg and $\Omega_m = 2\pi\times 10^5\,$rad/s, this yields $\sigma_{\rm{zpf}} \approx 10^{-11}\,$m, requiring hundreds of seconds of expansion until the quantum position spread is as large as the particle, a reasonable definition of a macroscopic quantum state.
 However, subsequent matter-wave interferometry can be used to boost the size of the quantum state~\cite{millen_optomechanics_2020}, discussed further in Section~\ref{sec:sense}.

 Following the above discussion, the particle must be initially cooled near to the ground state of the levitating potential.
-A range of passive and active cooling methods to achieve this are described in multiple review papers \cite{millen_optomechanics_2020,aspelmeyer_cavity_2014}, with many techniques such as side-band resolved cooling derived from the cold atom community \cite{ritsch_cold_2013}.
-Here we focus on describing the successful ground-state cooling experiment of Deli\'c et al. \cite{delic_cooling_2020}.
-The experimental set-up uses a technique called `coherent scattering' \cite{vuletic_laser_2000,delic_cavity_2019,windey_cavity-based_2019} and is shown in Figure~\ref{fig:schematic}(B).
+A range of passive and active cooling methods to achieve this are described in multiple review papers \cite{aspelmeyer_cavity_2014}, with many techniques such as sideband resolved cooling derived from the cold atom community \cite{ritsch_cold_2013}.
+Here we focus on the `coherent scattering' protocol \cite{vuletic_laser_2000,delic_cavity_2019,windey_cavity-based_2019}, as illustrated in Figure~\ref{fig:schematic}(B), which is the most successful cooling technique for levitated nanoparticles.